purex-lish/Personal-Project-Phase1/README.md

 # Personal-Project-Phase1
-Crypto Spotter - Cryptocurrency Search Application Crypto Spotter is a single-page web application that allows users to search for information about cryptocurrencies using the CoinGecko API.
+Crypto Spotter - Cryptocurrency Search Application.
+The link to the Web App https://functionsjson.netlify.app/ Crypto Spotter is a single-page web application that allows users to search for information about cryptocurrencies using the CoinGecko API.

 Features